Syyyyyn/dynhost/README.md

 **Runnning a cron job**

 To ensure the DNS zone is updated frequently, running the script every 30 minutes is recommended (for a TTL of 3600).
-Replace `/root/dynhost/dynhost.py` with the absolute path of the script.
+Replace `/root/dynhost/dynhost.py` with the absolute path to `dynhost.py`.

 ```
 $ echo '*/30 * * * * root /usr/bin/python3 /root/dynhost/dynhost.py' >> /etc/crontab && service cron restart